cheng-haha/KANs/README.md

 ## Experiential Settings

 * For KAN, a large initial learning rate may be more effective.
 (You can try `lr = 1e-2`)
+* In my experiments, KAN does converge faster than MLP.